Last Updated on March 27, 2022 by Jim Ferri

 Carnaval de Québec, the Québec Winter Carnival, is over-the-top in terms of winter events.
 It is one of the most popular winter festivals in Canada.

 This pre-Lenten bash is the biggest winter carnival in the world – think Mardi Gras on ice, to get a good sense of it.
 There are night parades, concerts, sleigh and dogsled rides, snow sculptures and many other activities, just about all of which are outdoors all over Old Québec.
-Dates for 2020 are February 7-16.
+Dates for 2022 are Friday, February 4 to Sunday, February 13